MicrosoftDocs/azure-devops-docs/docs/report/powerbi/odataquery-connect.md

 These steps accomplish the following actions:

 - **Prevent throttling errors** - Power Query will attempt to resolve null values as errors, by generating an additional query for every null it encounters.
-This can result in 1000's of queries, which will  quickly exceed the usage threshold where your user account will be throttled.
+This can result in 1000s of queries, which will  quickly exceed the usage threshold where your user account will be throttled.
 - Instruct Power BI to reference OData v4
 - Instruct the Analytics Service to omit any values that are null, which improves query performance

-These actions are required for Power BI to successfully execute an OData query against the Azure DevOps Analytics service.
+These actions are required for Power BI to successfully execute an OData query against the Azure DevOps Analytics Service.

 Select **OK** to close the Advanced Editor and return to Power BI's Power Query editor.
 You can use the Power Query Editor to perform the optional actions:
 - Name the Query from "Query1" to something specific
 - Transform columns to a specific type.
-Power BI will auto-detect the type, but you may want to convert column to to a specific data type.
+Power BI will auto-detect the type, but you may want to convert column to a specific data type.
 - Add computed columns
 - Remove columns
 - Expand columns into specific fields